pliang279/HEMM/README.md

 Overall, HEMM's collection of 29 datasets enables a systematic evaluation of today's multimodal foundation models.
 Through comprehensive experiments of many models across HEMM tasks, we (1) identify key *dataset dimensions* (e.g., basic skills, information flows, and use cases) that pose challenges to today's models, and (2) distill performance trends regarding how different *modeling dimensions* (e.g., scale, pre-training data, multimodal alignment, pre-training, and instruction tuning objectives) influence downstream task performance.
 These findings yield important conclusions regarding challenging multimodal interactions, use cases, and tasks requiring reasoning and external knowledge, the benefits of data and model scale, and the benefits of instruction-tuning.

+## Categorisation

+### Dataset Categorisation
+We categorise the datasets based on individual dimensions such as Use Case, Multimodal Interaction, Granularity of Multimodal Alignment, Level of Reasoning, Cross-Modal Information Flow, and External Knowledge.
+Below are the categories for the dimensions

+* Use Case: Multimedia, Affective Computing, Science, Healthcare, and HCI
+* Cross-Modal Information Flow: Querying, Translation, and Fusion
+* Granularity of Multimodal Alignment: Yes (Fine-Grained) and No (Not Fine-Grained)
+* External Knowledge: Yes (External Knowledge needed) and No (External Knowledge not needed)
+* Reasoning: Less and More
+* Multimodal Interaction: Redundancy, Uniqueness, and Synergy

+### Model Categorisation
+Modeling dimensions and categories are as follows:

+* Modality Processing: Interleaved and Separate
+* Model Size: Small, Medium, and Large
+* Training Type: Modular Fine-tuning and End-to-End
+* Size of Training Data: Small, Medium and Large
+* Instruction Tuning: Yes (Instruction tuned) and No (only Supervised fine-tuning)
+* Diversity of Pretraining Data: Diverse and Non-Diverse

 ## Datasets Currently Supported
 HEMM currently supports the following datasets